Discover the best bone conduction headphones that will make you forget about regular headphones.

 - No remote buttons

-The sound signature is rather balanced, with some bass which is surprising for this kind of headphones.
-You will enjoy their audio quality with all music genres, while perfectly hearing your surroundings.
+The sound signature is rather balanced, with some bass which is surprising for this type of headphones.
+Their overall audio quality is enjoyable with all music genres, while perfectly hearing your surroundings.

 Their name comes from their design – the neckband is made out of titanium alloy.
-That’s why these bone-conducting pair of headphones are highly durable.
-You can use them for many sports activities.
-And, they are stable enough to survive your heaviest workouts.
+That’s why they are highly durable.

 Although this AfterShokz headset isn’t completely waterproof, it has an IP55 rating, which makes it sweat and water-resistant.
-This means you don’t have to worry about sweat damage, although be careful around water.
+This means you don’t have to worry about sweat damage and light rain, although be careful around water.